PeterAyan/android-app-sentiment-analysis/README.md

 ## 4.0 Dataset
 The dataset used in this project consists of 40,000 user reviews of Android applications developed by three AAD companies.
 The dataset is divided into two parts:

-1. Training dataset [Download Here](reviews_Apps_for_Android_5.training.txt): Contains 20,000 reviews that will be used for developing and training the sentiment analysis algorithms.
+1. Training dataset: Contains 20,000 reviews that will be used for developing and training the sentiment analysis algorithms.
-2. Test dataset [Download Here](reviews_Apps_for_Android_5.training.txt): Contains 20,000 reviews that will be used for evaluating the performance of the sentiment analysis algorithms.
+2. Test dataset: Contains 20,000 reviews that will be used for evaluating the performance of the sentiment analysis algorithms.
 There is no overlap between the reviews in the training and test datasets.

+The dataset files can be accessed from the ```Dataset/``` directory in the repository.

 Each review in both the training and test datasets consists of the following components: